byandell-envsys/landmapy/references.md

 [class](https://docs.python.org/3/tutorial/classes.html)
 is a function with output of an object that has new methods, which are in turn functions defined in the class.
-In addition, the `@property` decorator defines attributes for the object.
+In addition, the `@property` decorator defines attributes for an object.
-The main use of classes are to:
+The main uses of classes are to:

-- add functionality to class
+- add functionality to an existing class
-- streamline different functions with same parameters to keep track of metadata
+- streamline different functions with the same parameters to keep track of metadata

 **AI overview:**
 In Python, a class serves as a blueprint for creating objects, which are instances that encapsulate data (attributes) and behavior (methods).
 Classes facilitate object-oriented programming (OOP) principles, enabling code reusability, modularity, and organization.
 A class is defined using the class keyword, followed by the class name and a colon.
 Inside the class block, attributes and methods are defined.
-The __init__ method is a special method, known as the constructor, which is automatically called when an object of the class is created.
-It is used to initialize the object's attributes.
+The __init__ method is a special method, known as the constructor, which is automatically called when an object of the class is created to initialize the object's attributes.

 - [Habitat Suitability Notes](https://github.com/earthlab-education/habitat-suitability-byandell/blob/main/notes.qmd)
 - [Python 3 Documentation](https://docs.python.org/3/)